Here are the answers to some commonly asked questions about school district budgets in New York.

 Q: What are BOCES services and BOCES aid?

-A: Boards of Cooperative Educational Services, or BOCES, provide shared services to school districts as a way to pool resources and share costs.
+Boards of Cooperative Educational Services, or BOCES, provide shared services to school districts as a way to pool resources and share costs.
 Sharing allows districts to provide programs and services that they might not be able to afford otherwise.
 A district using BOCES services for the current school year is reimbursed a portion of the cost of the services in the following school year by New York state.
-The amount returned to each district varies by services and is based on a formula that takes into account the district’s financial resources.
+The amount returned to each district varies by service and is based on a formula that takes into account the district’s financial resources.
+Florida UFSD receives 71.1 percent reimbursement on the aidable BOCES services it uses.

-Q: Why do salaries and benefits comprise so much of a school budget?
+Q: Why do salaries and benefits comprise so much of the budget?

-A: It takes many people to create and maintain a safe and productive learning environment.
+It takes many people to create and maintain a safe and productive learning environment for the children in our schools.
 Employees teach, transport, coach and care for the community’s children.
 They clean buildings, mow playing fields, order supplies and make decisions so that schools run effectively and efficiently.
+Every year, approximately 71.92 percent of the district’s budget goes to pay salaries and benefits.

 Q: What is a capital reserve fund?

-A: A capital reserve fund allows the district to set aside money for future construction projects and major purchases, much like a savings account.
+A capital reserve fund allows the district to set aside money for future construction projects and major purchases, much like a savings account.
 The fund cannot be established without voter approval, and reserve funds cannot be spent without voter approval.
-Because capital assets have a predetermined useful life expectancy, a reserve fund reduces the need to borrow funds, yet still maximizes state aid, to replace those assets in the future.
+Because capital assets have a predetermined useful life expectancy, a reserve fund reduces the need to borrow money, but still maximizes state aid, to replace those assets in the future.